univac-os/calculator-behavior/multiplication.md

 # Multiplication

-Scenario: Multiple of two positive numbers
+Scenario: multiplication of two positive numbers

   Given The calculator must be turn on